 Many group participants have serious health reactions to fragrances including: perfume, cologne, lotion, hair spray, laundry detergent, dryer sheets, soap, petrochemicals and tobacco smoke.
 If you arrive for a session with a fragrance which causes another participant to feel unwell, you will be asked to leave.
 You can avoid this by purchasing and using unscented products.
 We recommend Nature Clean® as the safe alternative.
 This can be purchased at most major retailers (Superstore and Safeway) and at the office.
 Upon request, we can provide you with a comprehensive list of unscented personal care products.

 Email notification of upcoming groups, educational events or important research

-From time to time (approximately 2-3 times per year) an office newsletter is sent by email to all those who have indicated an interest to be on our mailing list.
-The emails let people know about groups, lectures, conferences or research that may be of interest as well as exciting news in the world of ME/CFS, FM and MCS.
+From time to time (approximately 2-4 times per year) a 4 page newsletter is sent by email to all those who have requested to be on our mailing list.
+The emails let you know about groups, lectures, conferences or research about ME/CFS, FM and MCS.
 You may be on this email list even if you choose not to be a patient of the practice.
-The emails will not be used for any other purpose than to provide you with information and will not be shared with any third parties.
+The email addresses will not be used for any other purpose and will not be shared with any third parties.

 To be added to this list, simply call the office and request to be added or indicate your interest on the “Contact Us” form.
 In between newsletters, important updates are sent on an as needed basis.
 You may unsubscribe at any time by emailing firstname.lastname@example.org

 Non AHC billable services: services for which you must pay directly